Updated: Nov 13

 This is a rewarding hike.
 There are plenty of views along the way, and the elevation changes, though strenuous at some points, are not overly challenging.
 However, the first 6.5 miles of the hike, to Bald Mtn, included the majority of our ascent for the entire 24.6 mile hike, so it was a natural place to stop for launch.
 And the views weren’t bad either!

 Beyond Bald Mtn the terrain was more up and down.
 A steady rain hit us around 3pm and continued for an hour.
-As the rain subsided Katrin began to tire, and to make things worse, her feet were not doing well with her new boots.
-This started to become an issue as we crossed the 10-mile mark.
+As the rain subsided, coupled with somewhat rocky terrain, we all began to tire.
+Also, Katrin's feet were hurting due to her new boots.

-Our plan had been to hike just beyond 14 miles where a reliable water source was listed on the Guthook app.
-The backup plan, which is always the “unwritten rule” with me and Andy, was to simply stop early and set up camp if we could not make it to our goal.
+Our plan had been to hike just beyond 14 miles where a reliable water source was listed on the Guthook App.
 Around 5pm we decided we were going to stop early.
 One problem.
 There were no reliable water sources between the 11-mile and 14-mile point, and no good campsites to be found.

 We did finally locate a source, which took some effort to extract enough water.
 By this time it was just after 6pm and the rain was once again coming down.
 We finally found a suitable campsite at 13.4 miles into our hike.